SequenceMatch: Imitation Learning for Autoregressive Sequence Modelling with Backtracking: Additional Related Work

 \subsection{Regularization Terms}

-Due to the disadvantages of the KL-divergence discussed above, several additional training objectives have been proposed which take into account the model's generated sequences.
-Particularly popular is the (sequence-level) unlikelihood loss \cite{welleck2019neural}.
+Due to the disadvantages of the KL-divergence discussed in the first section, several additional training objectives have been proposed which take into account the model's generated sequences.
+Particularly popular is the (sequence-level) unlikelihood loss \citep{welleck2019neural}.
 At step \(t\), this is given by

 where \(\mathcal{C}^k\) is a set of problematic outputs, such as repeated \(n\)-grams.
 The loss considers an \(N\)-step sequence generated from the model from \(s_t\) and penalizes repetitions.
 Although this regularization term performs well in practice, it relies on a heuristic that repetitive text is unnatural, which does not necessarily hold universally.